ezrael-git/Axel/README.md

 def foo = "bar";
 ```

-# Lists and hashes
+## Lists and hashes
-Lists are a collection of items.
+Lists are a collection of objects, or items.
 You can define them using `[]` syntax.

 ```js
 def fruits = ["peach", "orange"];